-2. Course Title : Problems of Political Institution

-4. Course Level : MSS

-5. Session : 2020-2021

-9. Course Teacher : Professor Dr. Kafil Uddin Ahmed, Department of Political Science,

-University of Rajshahi
+1. Course Code : PS 504 2.
+Course Title : Problems of Political Institution 3.
+Course Type : Core (but optional for thesis students) 4.
+Course Level : MSS 5.
+Session : 2022-2023 6.
+Pre-requisite : BSS (Honors) degree in Political Science 7.
+Course Credit : 4 8.
+Total Marks : 100 (Final Exam 80, In-course 20) 9.
+Course Teacher : Professor Dr. A K M Mahmudul Haque, Department of Political Science, University of Rajshahi

 This course is a basic course and pre-requisite to complete one year integrated MSS degree in Political Science.
 The Course is designed to identify the different problems of the different political institutions of the present world.
-In addition, the nature, characteristics of the political institutions and their inter-relationship and impact will be analyzed too.
+In addition, the nature and characteristics of the political institutions and their inter-relationship and impact will be analyzed too.

-This course explores the theoretical, historical and pragmatic aspect of political institution, both at national and international level.
-It helps students to build up advanced skills efficiency and knowledge of political institution which may contribute to attain the goals of welfare state.
+This course explores the theoretical, historical and pragmatic aspects of political institution, both at national and international level.
+It helps students to build up advanced skills, efficiency and knowledge of political institution which may contribute to attain the goals of welfare state.

-LO1: To teach the students to have a theoretical knowledge of political institutions.

-LO2: To identify the major and minor problems of political institutions.

-LO3: To make a comparative study among the political institutions of different countries in the present world.

-LO4: To explore the ways to make the political institutions more effective.

-LO5: To explore the ways for strengthening the total democratic process of the present world.

-13. Course Learning Outcomes (CLO): After completion of this course, students should be able to:

-CLO1: Attain a theoretical, historical and analytical base for the political institutions of the present world

-CLO2: Have acknowledged of the major and minor problems of the political institutions.

-CLO3: Attain the efficiency and opportunity getting services in the different political organs and departments of Bangladesh, in foreign countries and in international organizations.
+- LO1: To teach the students to have a theoretical knowledge of political institutions. - LO2: To identify the major and minor problems of political institutions. - LO3: To make a comparative study among the political institutions of different countries in the present world. - LO4: To explore the ways to make the political institutions more effective. - LO5: To find out the ways for strengthening the whole democratic process of the present world. - 13.
+Course Learning Outcomes (CLO): After completion of this course, students should be able to: - CLO1: attain a theoretical, historical and analytical base for the political institutions of the present World; - CLO2: gather acknowledged about the major and minor problems of the political institutions; - CLO3: obtain the efficiency and opportunity getting services in the different political organs and departments of Bangladesh, in foreign countries and in international organizations.

-CLO Contents Lecture CLO1, CLO2 Nature and meaning of institution 3 CLO2 Problems of Political Institutions 3 CLO1 Forms of Government: a) Unitary and federal government, b) 4 CLO2 Pre-requisites of federal government, c) Types of federation, d) Problems of federalism, c) Presidential and Parliamentary government, f) Their usefulness under specific situation.
+CLO Contents Lecture CLO1, CLO2 Institution and Political Institution: Meaning, characteristics, 3 importance, CLO2 Problems of political institutions in governance, democratic 3 consolidation, political settlements, reducing corruption, organizing free and fair elections, ensuring accountability, establishing rule of law.
+CLO1 Forms of Government: a) Unitary and federal government, b) 4 CLO2 Pre-requisites of federal government, c) Types of federation, d) Problems of federalism, c) Presidential and Parliamentary government, f) Their usefulness under specific situation.
 CLO1, CLO2 Executive: a) Classification, b) Executive role, c) Its pre- 4 CLO3 dominance d) Succession to Executive Authority.
-CLO1 .
-Legislature: a) Typology, b) Role, c) Problems of executive- 4 CLO2 legislative relations under parliamentary and presidential systems, CLO3 d) Sub-ordinate legislation and means of its control.
-CLO1 Judiciary: a) Importance of judiciary in democracy, b) Problems 4

-CLO2 of judicial independence, c) Constitutional and judicial CLO3 supremacy, d) Judicial and Parliamentary Supremacy, d) Rule of law and problems of its application.
+CLO1 Legislature: a) Typology, b) Role, c) Problems of executive- 4 CLO2 legislative relations under parliamentary and presidential CLO3 systems, d) Sub-ordinate legislation and means of its control.
+CLO1 Judiciary: a) Importance of judiciary in democracy, b) 4 CLO2 Problems of judicial independence, c) Constitutional and CLO3 judicial supremacy, d) Judicial and Parliamentary Supremacy, d) Rule of law and problems of its application.
 CLO2 Electorate: its role in democracy, representation, Problems of 4 CLO3 Representation, Direct Governing Power of the Electorate, Control of the electorate over the representatives.
 CLO2 Public Opinion: Nature and Meaning, Its role in democracy, 4 CLO3 agencies of molding Public Opinion.
 CLO2 Pressure group: a) Typology, b) Pressure group and political 4 CLO3 party, c) Methods of pressure group politics.
-CLO1 Political Party: a) Classification, b) Role of Parties in democracy 4 CLO2 and totalitarian systems, c) Party-leadership and its autocratic CLO3 tendency, d) Iron Law of Oligarchy.
-CLO1, CLO2 Political Institution: A Comparative Approach 7 CLO3
+CLO1 Political Party: Classification, Parties in democracy and 4 CLO2 totalitarian systems, Party-leadership and its autocratic CLO3 tendency, Iron Law of Oligarchy.
+Politics of confrontation, Political parties and good governance, CLO1, CLO2 Political Institution: A Comparative Approach 7 CLO3